-Implementation grants awarded under the POWER FY 2022 RFP are for the support of programmatic delivery.
+Implementation grants awarded under the POWER FY 2023 RFP are for the support of programmatic delivery.
 Applicants may also request funding to support construction incidental to their project.

 The Commission will make individual implementation grants in amounts between \$400,000 and \$1,500,000 for each project it awards within the congressionally defined Appalachian Region, with exceptions for broadband deployment projects, which have a range of \$400,000 to \$2,500,000.
 Specific award guidelines may vary by type of project.
-Special guidance on capital finance and broadband deployment projects can be found in Appendix A and B, respectively.
+Special guidance on capital finance and broadband deployment projects can be found in APPENDIX A: